CURIOUS AND INTERESTING NUMBERS

 4 stars out of 5 stars

 This book claims to be the Dictionary of Curious and Interesting Numbers.
 While the contents certainly justify the “curious” claim, how much of the numbers can be considered “interesting” is up to the individual reader.
-Similarly, while “Dictionary” does reflect the contents, it is hard to look up a number you are interested in.
+Similarly, while “Dictionary” does reflect the contents, it is hard to look up a number you are interested.
 For example, if you want to look up Fibonacci numbers, you will be hard put to know where to locate it in the body of the dictionary, unless you look it up in the index.
-Certainly, in a conventional dictionary, you do not need to look up a word in the index.
+The author recognized this, and stated the difficulty in the Introduction.
+In a conventional dictionary, one does not need to look up a word in the index.
 Indeed, two dictionaries I own do not have index, one is Webster Dictionary and the other is Advanced Dictionary.

 After about 1,000, the numbers that appear do not follow any pattern.
 It ends with the number “3↑↑↑3 etc.“. which has the name Grahm’s number.